-Distributed during the PBL session according to the class weekly schedule.
+Distributed during class according to the Weekly Schedule.

-- 1. To ensure security of your paper, please submit your paper to your tutor in class on the due date; do not submit them to the tutor's mailbox or desk. - 2.
-The quiz will be reviewed for brief discussion with students during a PBL session. - 3.
+- 1. To ensure security, please submit your quiz by 0830hrs on the due date as arranged by the tutor or in class. - 2.
+The quiz will be reviewed for brief discussion with students during class. - 3.
 Each quiz carries a weight of 5%.
 Students must complete the quizzes to achieve credit for the course.